fathyb/node-nbd-client/readme.md

 # node-nbd-client

 Linux NBD client and library for Node.js.
-Built to automated block storage systems using container runtimes like Docker.
+Built to automate block storage systems using container runtimes like Docker.

 ## Features